karmab/kcli-ztp/docs/index.rst

     # 192.168.1.6:22 SSH-2.0-OpenSSH_8.0
     # 192.168.1.6:22 SSH-2.0-OpenSSH_8.0

-This script adds pull secret and public key to the install-config.yaml
+This script adds pull secret and public key to the *install-config.yaml*.

 Package requisites
 ==================

-In this section, we add required packages in order to do the installation
+In this section, we add some required packages:

 ::

-    02_packages.sh
+    /root/02_packages.sh

 Output